joshpxyne/gpt-migrate/README.md

 Below are improvements on the to-do list.
 If you'd like to knock any of these or others out, please submit a PR :)

+#### High urgency
 - Add logic for model input size limiting based on the window size.
-See issue #2.
+See issue [#2](https://github.com/0xpayne/gpt-migrate/issues/2).

-- Add functionality to let the LLM request access to dependency functions in other files as it debugs.
-- Enable internet search requests as the model debugs.
+#### Med urgency
 - Add unit tests to the entire project for better reliability and CI/CD
-- Add more benchmark examples
+- Add more benchmark examples, especially larger repos
+- Add functionality to let the LLM request access to dependency functions in other files as it debugs

+#### Low urgency
+- Enable internet search requests as the model debugs
 - Identify and compile language-specific issues + solve for them

 ## 📣 Call to Action